erwbgy/puppet-tomcat/README.md

 *max_mem*: The maximum heap size allocated by the JVM.
 Default: 2048m

+*logdir*: The base log directory.
+Default: '/var/logs/tomcat'

 *version*: The version of the product to install (eg. 7.0.32). **Required**.

-*worksapce*: A temporary directory to unpack install tarballs into.
+*workspace*: A temporary directory to unpack install tarballs into.
 Default:
 '/root/tomcat'

 ## Config files